 Price: Free limited trial, $9.99 for the full version

 These options present different ways how to transfer music from iTunes to Android.
 On Windows or on Mac, you’ll be able to preserve, backup, and enjoy your list of songs.
-We recommend trying premium apps with free trials since they tend to provide a refined experience with better features.
-It’s also worth remembering that the best apps are supported and patched regularly.
+We recommend trying MacDroid since it provides a refined experience with useful features.
+It’s also supported and patched regularly.